 Even if you have called the school to say you are going to be a few minutes late, your child will be waiting in the office.
-The Director or Office Manager will be waiting with your child and will record the date and time of late pick-up.
-Please come in through the front door where you will be let in.

 If you have a scheduling conflict, such as needing to pick up another child at another school, we ask that you arrange to pick up your COS child before going elsewhere.
 We expect all caregivers to be on time for pick-up.
 In the event of an unavoidable delay, please call the school at 781-729-2689.